Advancing Women’s Brain Health

 The initiative is a cross-sector project that will seek to identify gaps in funding, regulation, public health strategies, and data, and then push for specific policy solutions that will prioritize women’s brain health.

-In Spring 2026, our first convening will focus on bringing together senior government, nonprofit, industry and academic leaders to discuss the current policy gaps and start to outline potential policy solutions.
-Near-term efforts will include creating an advisory board that guides future initiative developments.
+In Spring 2026, our first convening will focus on bringing together individuals with lived experience, and senior government, nonprofit, industry and academic leaders to discuss the current policy gaps and start to outline potential policy solutions.
+Near-term efforts will include creating an advisory board and focused workstreams that guide future initiative developments.

 Join us in the fight to prioritize women’s brain health: